marinados/mixfit/README.md

 # GIVEN
 ## Product specs
-As a postman user I can submit my height and weight in the database As a postman user I can enter my food intake for a specific day, represented by an amount (4 to 10) of Vitamin C, Vitamin D3 and Iron in the database
+- As a postman user I can submit my height and weight in the database (x)
+- As a postman user I can enter my food intake for a specific day, represented by an amount (4 to 10) of Vitamin C, Vitamin D3 and Iron in the database (x)
-As a postman user I can enter my activity level, represented by a negative amount (1 to 3) of Vitamin C, Vitamin D3 and Iron in the database
+- As a postman user I can enter my activity level, represented by a negative amount (1 to 3) of Vitamin C, Vitamin D3 and Iron in the database (x)
-As a postman user I can make a request so that I can get a personalized recipe based on the above values (check formula below)
+- As a postman user I can make a request so that I can get a personalized recipe based on the above values (check formula below)
-As another postman user I make the same request and have another result based on my personal values As a postman user I can see my personal recipes that have been generated, day by day
+- As another postman user I make the same request and have another result based on my personal values
+- As a postman user I can see my personal recipes that have been generated, day by day

 ## Assumptions:
 - At the beginning of the day, all 3 values are 0.